 Instructions: For the following questions, there are no right or wrong answers.
 Read the text at the top of the box.
 Then read the text in each row and choose what you think is the best answer by making a tick ✓ in one of the five boxes.
-There should be only one tick in each row
+There should be only one tick in each row.

-24. Think about an illness the (saying) that a particular treather.
-How likely are you to do each tment mig ht help you get better ng (Mark with a tick ✔ in the bo x; one chec k for each i row.)
+24. Think about an illness that you might get.
+Imagine someone claiming (saying) that a particular treatment might help you get better.
+How likely are you to do ea ch of the fo ollowing a ctions?
+(Mark with a tick ✓ in the bo x; one chec k for each i row.)
 Actions: Very unlikely Unlikely Likely Very likely I don't know 24.1 Find out what the claim was based on (for example by asking the person making the claim) 24.2 Find out if the claim was based on a research study comparing the treatment to no treatment (a fair comparison)

-25. Below are some actions. answer that comes closest to actions to be: • · · (Mark with a tick 🗸 in the bo x; one chec k for each ro ow.)
+25. Below are some actions.
+Please read each one carefully and give the answer that comes closest to how difficult or easy you find each of the actions to be: (Mark with a tick ✓ in the bo x; one chec k for each ro ow.)
 Actions: Very difficult Difficult Easy Very easy I don't know 25.1 Assessing whether a claim about a treatment is based on a research study comparing treatments (a fair comparison) 25.2 Assessing where I can find information about treatments that is based on research studies comparing treatments (fair comparisons) 25.3 Assessing how sure I can be about the results of a research study comparing treatments (the trustworthiness of the results) 25.4 Assessing if the results of a research study comparing treatments are likely to be relevant to me

-"yes" if you ar out an illness that generated asked to partical ryour illness (a f ipate in a researd ch study compa (Mark with a ti ck ✔ in one box) Very unlikely Unlikely Likely Very likely I don't know
+26. Think about an illness that you might get.
+How likely are you to say "yes" if you are asked to participate in a research study comparing two treatments for your illness (a fair comparison)?
+(Mark with a tick ✓ in one box) Very unlikely Unlikely Likely Very likely I don't know